-Remember that searching a database to find articles is essentially a word matching process.
+Remember that searching a database to find articles is a word-matching process.
 The terms you put in your search will be compared to titles, subjects, indexes, abstracts, and sometimes full text of articles to determine if the article will appear in the search results.

 Use AND to add conditions to your search.
 These terms must all be matched for an article to appear in your results.

 When to use AND:

-e.g. You are researching the impact of invasive lionfish on Caribbean reef ecosystems.
+e.g. You are researching the impact of invasive lionfish on reef ecosystems.
 Your initial search might look something like: